 Section 21 FSMA, the Financial Promotion Order, and COBS 4.12A.
 In force since 8 October 2023.
 Hardened by February 2026 enforcement action against HTX.
 Applies to overseas firms communicating to UK consumers, not just UK-authorised firms.

-The UK regime is a four-part rule set: a prescribed risk warning, a 24-hour cooling-off period for first-time investors, a personalised risk warning + appropriateness assessment, and an outright ban on incentives.
+It starts with one perimeter question — the Section 21 gateway — and then a four-part content rule set: a prescribed risk warning, a 24-hour cooling-off period for first-time investors, a personalised risk warning + appropriateness assessment, and an outright ban on incentives.
 The combination is stricter than MiCA and applies even to firms that have never set foot in the UK if their promotion reaches a UK consumer.

 The exact 100-word warning, in the prescribed wording, with prominence requirements.
 Post-HTX, this is the line FCA examiners start at.